alsanju/Train_Malta_Nanopore/README.md

 bcftools view -H variant_calling/NA12878.ROI.vcf | wc -l
 ```

-Finally, we will inspect the deletions in IGV:
+Finally, you can convert the VCF to a tab format:

 ```
-../scripts/vcf2tab.py variant_calling/NA12878.ROI.vcf | grep DEL
+../scripts/vcf2tab.py variant_calling/NA12878.ROI.vcf
 ```

+and inspect the deletions in IGV.

 -	How many deletions are real?
 -	How many SVs breakpoint junctions are within repetitive sequences?